-- 1. Each TSO shall perform year-ahead and, where applicable, week-ahead operational security analyses in order to detect at least the following constraints: - (a) power flows and voltages exceeding operational security limits; - (b) violations of stability limits of the transmission system identified in accordance with Article 38(2) and (6); and - (c) violations of short-circuit thresholds of the transmission system. - 2.
+- 1. Each TSO shall perform year-ahead and, where applicable, week-ahead operational security analyses in order to detect at least the following constraints: - (a) power flows and voltages exceeding operational security limits; - (b) breaches of stability limits of the transmission system identified in accordance with Article 38(2) and (6); and - (c) violation of short-circuit thresholds of the transmission system. - 2.
 When a TSO detects a possible constraint, it shall design remedial actions in accordance with Articles 20 to 23.
-If remedial actions without costs are not available and the constraint is linked to the planned unavailability of some relevant assets, the constraint shall constitute an outage planning incompatibility and the TSO shall initiate outage coordination in accordance with Article 95 or Article 100 depending of the time of the year when this action is initiated.
+If remedial actions without costs are not available and the constraint is linked to the planned unavailability of some relevant assets, the constraint shall constitute an outage planning incompatibility and the TSO shall initiate outage coordination in accordance with Article 100.

-Day-ahead, intraday and close to real-time operational security analysis
+D-1, intraday and close to real-time operational security analysis

-- 1. Each TSO shall perform day-ahead, intraday and close to real-time operational security analyses to detect possible constraints and prepare and activate the remedial actions with any other concerned TSOs and, if applicable, affected DSOs or SGUs. - 2.
+- 1. Each TSO shall perform D-1, intraday and close to real-time operational security analyses to detect possible constraints and prepare and activate the remedial actions with any other concerned TSOs and, if applicable, affected DSOs or SGUs. - 2.
 Each TSO shall monitor load and generation forecasts.
-When those forecasts indicate a significant deviation in load or generation, the TSO shall update its operational security analysis. - 3.
+Where those forecasts indicate significant deviation in load or generation, the TSO shall update its operational security analysis. - 3.
 When performing close to real-time operational security analysis in its observability area, each TSO shall use state estimation.